maxavilov/Keeper-of-critical-data/README.md

 ##Usage

-Keeper consists of three part:
+Keeper consists of four part:
 * generator of public key from passphrase;
 * encryption script;
 * decryption script;
+* integrity test script.

 ###Generator of public key from passphrase